 INTEGRATION: Boundary Spanning

 The Integration Phase was a period of expansion, collaboration and learning as a community.
 We designed a common language, mission, and vision; found that our PDS practices compared favorably with national standards and gained a presence on the national PDS stage.
 With the onset of scale PDS models in ELED/SPED, HPE, SPED and the inclusion of graduate and some undergraduate programs in PSED we were engaged on multiple levels spanning departments, colleges, and seven school districts.
 We enhanced communication, planning and assessment through Coordinating Council and Site Council meetings.
 We began to dig deeper into working together more effectively, sharing responsibility, and gathering data on the impact of our work on student learning and pre-service teacher development.
 We held semester-end Celebrations of Learning to commemorate the success of our collaborations, teacher candidate growth, and our joint impact on student learning.
 PA PDS Network grants provided funding to support collaborative projects.
 Teachers, administrators and faculty scholarship included publications, presentations and symposia on action research and best practice.
 Most notably, ESU received the 2007 NAPDS Spirit of Partnership Award that recognizes institutions that have played key roles in the success of the PDS National Conference through presentations documenting collaborative research and innovative practices with their PDS partners.
-ESU faculty and school partners have presented annually at the National Association of Professional Development School Conference since 2000, serve on the NAPDS Board, editors and reviewers of the journal, and Dr. Alison Rutter presided as President of NAPDS from 2008-2010.
+ESU faculty and school partners have presented annually at the National Association of Professional Development School Conference since 2000, serve on the NAPDS Board, editors and reviewers of the journal, and as past presidents (Dr. Alison Rutter, 2008-2010).

 “As a learning community, the education of beginning educators has become a collective effort…Research on PDS has shown that beginning educators who are given this richness of immersion and input from multiple mentor educators develop a stronger teacher identity and ability to begin their teaching careers confidently and competently” (Rutter and Krenz, 2006, p.
 49).